jwmatthys/mesostic/README.md

 Requires Tkinter and nltk

-on Ubuntu, use:
+on Ubuntu:
 sudo apt-get install python-tk python-nltk

-on OSX, do something different.
+on OSX:
+install nltk using the instructions here: http://nltk.org/install.html

 #LICENSE